Quasi-isometric rigidity of three manifold groups: Introduction

 \begin{theorem}[Quasi-isometric rigidity of Kleinian groups] The class of Kleinian groups is quasi-isometrically rigid.
 More precisely, a finitely generated group quasi-isometric to a Kleinian group contains a finite index subgroup isomorphic to a (possibly different) geometrically finite Kleinian group. \end{theorem}

 {Theorem \ref{thm:main2}}

-To add a little perspective to this introduction let us remark that quasi-isometric groups may also be fairly different one from another.
-For instance, simplicity, linearity and residual finiteness \cite{burger:mozes:finitely:products}, Kazhdan property (\cite{gersten:combings} and \cite[Theorem 19.76]{drutu:kapovich:ggt}) and Haagerup property \cite{carette:haagerup} are not virtually invariant under quasi-isometries.
+To add a little perspective to this introduction let us remark that quasi-isometric groups may also be fairly different from one another.
+For instance, simplicity, linearity and residual finiteness \cite{burger:mozes:finitely:products}, Kazhdan's property (T) (\cite{gersten:combings} and \cite[Theorem 19.76]{drutu:kapovich:ggt}) and the Haagerup property \cite{carette:haagerup} are not virtually invariant under quasi-isometries.
 We refer the interested reader to \cite{burger:mozes:lattices:product}, \cite[\textsection IV.50]{delaharpe:topics} and \cite[Chap.
 25]{drutu:kapovich:ggt} for more properties that are known to be invariant or not under quasi-isometries.

-When considering $3$-manifold groups from the point of view of geometric group theory it is also natural to wonder about their classification up to quasi-isometry.
+When considering three-manifold groups from the point of view of geometric group theory it is also natural to wonder about their classification up to quasi-isometry.
 This question has been the subject of extensive work of Behrstock and Neumann \cite{behrstock:neumann:qigraph, behrstock:neumann:qinongeom} who give a nearly complete answer.

-{ \bf Outline of the paper.} The proofs Theorems \ref{thm:main1} and \ref{thm:main2} can be decomposed into three steps which are similar for both proofs.
-Let $Q=\pi_1(M)$ be either the fundamental group of a compact $3$-manifold (for Theorem \ref{thm:main1}) or a compact hyperbolic $3$-manifold (for Theorem \ref{thm:main2}) and let $G$ be a finitely generated group quasi-isometric to $Q$.
+{ \bf Outline of the paper.} The proofs of Theorems \ref{thm:main1} and \ref{thm:main2} can be decomposed into three steps which are similar for both proofs.
+Let $Q=\pi_1(M)$ be either the fundamental group of a compact three-manifold (for Theorem \ref{thm:main1}) or a compact hyperbolic three-manifold (for Theorem \ref{thm:main2}) and let $G$ be a finitely generated group quasi-isometric to $Q$.

-In the first step, we simultaneously split $G$ and $Q$ to get graphs of groups $\GGG=(\G_G,\{G_v\},\{G_e\}, G_e\hookrightarrow G_{t(e)})$ and $\QQQ=(\G_Q,\{Q_v\},\{Q_e\}, Q_e\hookrightarrow Q_{t(e)})$ (see \textsection \ref{scn:graph of group} for definitions and notations) with quasi-isometric vertex groups.
-The splittings of $Q$ come from topological splittings of $M$ and the vertex groups $Q_v$ are fundamental groups of hyperbolic $3$-manifolds and of compact $3$-manifolds with zero Euler characteristic in the proof of Theorem \ref{thm:main1}, while in the proof of Theorem \ref{thm:main2}, they are fundamental groups of pared acylindrical hyperbolic $3$-manifolds and pared $I$-bundles.
+In the first step, we simultaneously split $G$ and $Q$ to get graphs of groups (see \textsection \ref{scn:graph of group} for definitions and notations) with quasi-isometric vertex groups.
+The splittings of $Q$ come from topological splittings of $M$ and the vertex groups $Q_v$ are fundamental groups of hyperbolic three-manifolds and of compact three-manifolds with zero Euler characteristic in the proof of Theorem \ref{thm:main1}, while in the proof of Theorem \ref{thm:main2}, they are fundamental groups of pared acylindrical hyperbolic three-manifolds and pared $I$-bundles.